Fractured Magic: Chapter Twenty-Five

 Roman dropped into a squat across from Gareth, thoughtfully silent.
 After a moment, he said, “In my first fight, I was beat nearly to death and left bleeding in the street.”

 Roman raised a hand to cut him off.
-“It was a long time ago.
-But if I’m hard on you, that’s why.
-I had to teach myself to fight; I would’ve killed for a teacher.”
+“It was a long time ago, but if I’m hard on you, that’s why.
+I had to teach myself to fight; I would have killed for a teacher.”

 Once again, Gareth ducked his head, his cheeks burning.
 His aching muscles, at least, distracted from the shame, so he focused on those.
 “I appreciate the attempt, Mr. Hallisey, but there comes a point where it’s too late to pick this sort of thing up.
 I’m too old for this.”

 Almost as soon as the words were out of his mouth, Gareth realized how silly they must sound to someone like Egil: someone timeless.
-He didn't know how old Egil was; even with all his supposed knowledge, he couldn’t begin to guess.
-The historical records simply cut off after several centuries; it was as if Egil had sprung into the world fully formed.
+He didn’t know how old Egil was; even with all his supposed knowledge, he couldn’t begin to guess.
+The historical records simply cut off after several centuries.
+Gareth had always assumed Egil must have been maranet, but looking at him now, he didn’t possess any of the characteristics of one.
 Belatedly, all the times Gareth had called Roman son or lad or young man flashed before his eyes in succession.
 He groaned and hid his face behind his hands.

 “You say that too much,” Roman said, making Gareth lower his hands again to look at him.
-He'd sat in the grass and, in a contrarily childlike gesture, was running his fingers through the blades, flattening them just to tousle them up again.
+He’d sat in the grass across from Gareth and, in a contrarily childlike gesture, was running his fingers through the blades, flattening them just to tousle them up again.
 “You call yourself old and tired, making yourself the punchline of your own jokes.
 By repeating the lie, you’re not only changing the way others see you, you’re changing the way you see yourself.
-Gareth, you’re not old, not boring, not useless.
+You’re not old, not boring, not useless.
 None of it’s true.”

 “I—thank you,” Gareth said, unsure what else he could say.